The Shimanami Kaido

 Lunch at Yuge Town

 After lazing on the beach and a swim we cycled back towards Yuge town and went to a small café.
 A mother and daughter run the café.
 They offer small set menus for lunch and breakfast.
 Jerome went for the breakfast burger, ordering a second one as he was still hungry and it was so good!
 Chris and I had a rice bowl with pork.
 The daughter of the cafe spoke very good English and told us that she had studied abroad and that came back because she missed the island and to help her mum with the café.
 Before we left, they asked us if they could take a picture of the three of us which I guess would go up on the wall with the others from guests.
 We didn’t mind at all as they were so friendly to us.

 We continued our cycle ride onwards towards the first bridge of the day’s ride and spotted a small beach on Kamijima which we went to cool off before heading onto the second bridge connecting to our third island of the day, Ikina-jima.

 Here we could see the big dockyards on Innoshima that we had cycled past in the morning on our way down to Karoto.
 Completing a pretty cycle route through islands less often frequented by tourists.

 100 Yen Store Spending Spree

-That evening we went through the same routine as the last two nights, first a hot bath, looking out the big windows to the islands where we had cycled, followed with a delicious Kaiseki dinner.
+That evening we went through the same routine as the last two nights, first a hot bath, looking out the big windows.
+Then we would savour the sunset over islands where we had cycled that day and the calm Seto Inland Sea, followed with a delicious Kaiseki dinner at our ryokan.

 Follow us on Social Media